vsrinivas/fuchsia/docs/kernel_cmdline.md

 If this option is set, the crashlogger is not started.
 You should leave this option off unless you suspect the crashlogger is causing problems.

+## kernel.watchdog=<bool>
+If this option is set (disabled by default), the system will attempt to detect hangs/crashes and reboot upon detection.

 ## gfxconsole.early=<bool>

 This option (disabled by default) requests that the kernel start a graphics